 The ships extreme size was the result of Japanese determination to build battleships that the U.S. could not match and still pass through the Panama Canal (which has locks 110ft wide).
 In fact, when the Montana class was being designed (121ft beam), it was also planned to build new, wider, locks for the canal.
 Both projects were canceled during the war.

 It is a moot question whether they could have done this against an Iowa class adversary, as the aircraft carrier became the principle arbiter of sea power before either were commissioned, a development ushered in by the Japanese attack on Pearl Harbor.
 Up until that time, American plans were indeed to send a fleet of battleships across the sea to confront the Japanese battle fleet.
-I think that would have been a long, bloody, voyage with a very uncertain ending.
+I think this long voyage would not have ended well for the U.S. fleet.

-Copyright 1997, 2016 by Chuck Hawks.
+Copyright 1997, 2017 by Chuck Hawks.
 All rights reserved.